 This FAQ is not included in the Internal Revenue Bulletin, and therefore may not be relied upon as legal authority.
 This means that the information cannot be used to support a legal argument in a court case.

 A. In addition to compliance activities and examinations, the IRS encourages taxpayers to respond to any other IRS correspondence requesting additional information, if possible.
-However, to protect the health and safety of employees, many customer service phone lines are down.
-The IRS is working to reopen its offices and will update this document as the situation changes.
-Check the IRS Operations updates regularly for the most up-to-date status.
+Note: To protect the health and safety of employees, service may be delayed.
+The IRS is working to reopen its offices.
+Check IRS operations and services for the most up-to-date status.

 Q. Will the IRS contact taxpayers during this time?

 A. The IRS will continue to contact taxpayers to resolve tax compliance issues that existed before COVID-19 and to provide People First compliance relief when appropriate.
 During this time, the IRS has expanded electronic contact to these taxpayers to include mail, phone calls, emails and e-faxes.